Random-user420/bestKabu/PRIVACY_POLICY.md

 I am committed to addressing any concerns you may have and to ensuring that your privacy is respected when using our Extension.

-Thank you for using the BestKabu Chrome Extension.
+Thank you for using the BestKabu Extension.
 Your trust and privacy are important to me.